kittykatattack/ga/README.md

 `height` property.
 As a convenience, all Ga sprites have a property called `localBounds` that return an object with this information.

-`stage` is the root container object for all Ga's sprites, and it has the same width and height as the `canvas`.
+As you learnt earlier, `stage` is the root container object for all Ga's sprites, and it has the same width and height as the `canvas`.
 That means you can use its `localBounds` property to keep the sprite contained inside the canvas.